How many students on a team?

 When should coaches and volunteers register?

 Volunteers can register any time.
-We strongly encourage coaches to register as soon as possible -- and definitely before November 10 -- so that we can complete your background check, match incoming Team Member registrations with your name, and email you to confirm your team's registration.
+We strongly encourage coaches to register as soon as possible -- and definitely before student registration opens -- so that we can complete your background check, match incoming Team Member registrations with your name, and email you to confirm your team's registration.

 When and how do we submit our team name?

-The Battle of the Books Team Coordinator will contact each Head Coach to ask for your team name.
-Team names may not include a school or organization name (such as the Central Grade Bookworms) and must be under 35 characters in total.
+Within a few weeks of registration, the Battle of the Books Team Coordinator will contact each Head Coach to ask for your team name.
+Team names may not include a school or organization name ( a name such as the Central Grade Bookworms will not be approved) and must be under 35 characters in total.
 Returning teams may use the same names as a previous year as long as they meet these requirements.

-Are the students expected to read all 10 books?
+Is each team member expected to read all 8 books?

 When can teams start meeting?
 When should they start meeting?